Exabyte-io/documentation/docs/tutorials/dft/electronic/band-gap.md

 This tutorial page explains how to calculate an [electronic band gap](../../../properties-directory/non-scalar/band-gaps.md) based on [Density Functional Theory](../../../models-directory/dft/overview.md).
 We consider crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use [VASP](../../../software-directory/modeling/vasp/overview.md) as our main simulation engine during this tutorial.

+!!!note "VASP version considered in this tutorial"
+    The present tutorial is written for VASP at versions 5.3.5 or 5.4.4.

 ## Definitions

 ### Band Gap